Pipe1213/VITS_Tutorial/README.md

 ```

 ## 4. Preprocess Dataset
-Download datasets
+Download datasets:

-    1. Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY1`
+1. Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder:
+    `ln -s /path/to/LJSpeech-1.1/wavs DUMMY1`

-    1. For mult-speaker setting, download and extract the VCTK dataset, and downsample wav files to 22050 Hz.
-Then rename or create a link to the dataset folder: `ln -s /path/to/VCTK-Corpus/downsampled_wavs DUMMY2`
+2. For mult-speaker setting, download and extract the VCTK dataset, and downsample wav files to 22050 Hz.
+Then rename or create a link to the dataset folder:
+    `ln -s /path/to/VCTK-Corpus/downsampled_wavs DUMMY2`

 You can use your own dataset but it must have the same format as the previous ones mentioned (below I will indicate in more detail how to prepare the dataset as well as provide some tools).